OpenSourceEconomics/respy/doc/source/background.rst

 * Eisenhauer, P. (2016). `The Approximate Solution of Finite-Horizon Discrete Choice Dynamic Programming Models: Revisiting Keane & Wolpin (1994) <https://github.com/structRecomputation/manuscript/blob/master/eisenhauer.2016.pdf>`_.
 Unpublished Manuscript

-    The estimation of finite-horizon discrete choice dynamic programming (DCDP) models pose computational challenges.
+    The estimation of finite-horizon discrete choice dynamic programming (DCDP) models poses computational challenges.
 This limits the realism of the models and impedes verification and validation efforts.
-Keane and Wolpin (1994) pro- pose an interpolation method that ameliorates the computational burden but introduces approximation error.
+Keane and Wolpin (1994) pro   pose an interpolation method that ameliorates the computational burden but introduces approximation error.
 I describe their approach in detail, successfully recompute their original quality analysis, and conduct some additional diagnostics.

 * Eisenhauer, P. and Wild, S. M. (2016). *Numerical Upgrade to Finite-Horizon Discrete Choice Programming Models*.
 Unpublished Manuscript